myraileen/GA-SEI-Trivia/readme.md

 I wanted to use an API for the question content so I searched the internet for a free and well documented API that appeared to be stable and have a user base.
 I landed on the _**Open Trivia Database**_ API and found I was able to connect to it using the Postman app.

 I roughed out basic html, css and javascript and got the API connection working in the direction of my wireframe concept.
 As I tested, I found I received the same question back from the API many times.
-Looking at their documentation, they had a remedy to this by implementing a session token.
+Looking at their documentation, they had a remedy for this by implementing a session token.
 I followed the API documentation and implemented the token.
+As I familiarized myself with the API, I found some question categories had very few questions in them.
+I reviewed the number of questions per category and chose to limit my game to only a few categories that had the most qusetions.

 The correct answer needed to be shuffled into the incorrect answers, so I searched for a way to do that and found the Fisher-Yates Algorithm was touted as the best way and a blogpost from Mike Bostock demonstrated this algorithm in javascript.